Are Your Burgers, Steaks and Meats Cooked Safely?

 Meat may contain poisonous bacteria or parasites (e.g., E. coli, salmonella, Staphylococcus aureus, Yersinia enterocolitica, Listeria, trichinosis).
 These bacteria or parasites can cause flu-like symptoms such as nausea and vomiting, abdominal cramping, diarrhea, fever and chills.
 The symptoms can be very painful and sometimes last for several days.

 Here are some tips to avoid foodborne illness.
-Keep in mind, these are minimum temperature requirements, so it’s okay to cook your meat a little longer if you prefer it more well done.
+Keep in mind, these are minimum temperature requirements, so it’s OK to cook your meat a little longer if you prefer it more well done.

 Unfortunately, you can’t tell whether meat is safely cooked just by looking at it.
 Any cooked, uncured red meats – including pork – can be pink, even when the meat has reached a safe internal temperature.
 A safely cooked hamburger patty may look brown, pink or some variation of brown or pink.